wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 4.3.1 =
+* NEW FreeDev demo app will be included in every WPAS version which will give you an idea of what you can do with your FreeDev account.
+We will be including more demos in the future.
+For ProDev; goto emdplugins.com/designs
+* Minor fixes
 = 4.3.0 (02/27/2015) =
 * NEW Auto-increment attribute type: use it in place of sequences such as order numbers, component ids etc.
-* NEW Pagination component class for standard view with page navigation enabled: Use Bootstrap class classes for small, medium, large pagination.
+* NEW Paginatio CSS class can be specified in standard views: Use Bootstrap class classes for small, medium, large pagination.
 * NEW Inline Entity Connection type include inline entity content in the primary entity: Custom button with the label of your choice in content, excerpt , all wysiwyg or comments toolbars
 * NEW Built-in tags to be used in view layouts such featured images (small,medium,large), user author first/last/display names and more
 * NEW Admin Dashboard widgets now include full html capability with WYSIWYG editor.